kenziebottoms/nss-back-01-foundations/exercises/12-SQLite_create_db.md

 # SQLite

-SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

-What does that mean?

-1. SQLite does not require a separate server process or system to operate.
-1. Creating a SQLite database instance is as easy as opening a file.
-1. The entire database instance exists in a single cross-platform file.

 ## Setup

 Feel free to follow along with this exercise, or you can read through it and use it as a reference for the [corresponding exercise](13-SQLite_create_db_02.md).
 Make sure to run the following commands if you are coding along.